The Southwest Scoliosis and Spine Institute Clinic – Innovative Diagnosis and Treatment

 The issue is not in the legs, which is where the pain is, but in the spine, which is where the nerves start.
 When the spine’s poorly moving joints and out-of-place bones are left untreated, the body tries to curtain them to prevent future harm.
 With an x-ray, doctors can see a reversal of the natural curvature of the spine and the growth of bone spurs in the later stages if left unchecked.
 The spinal bones may fuse together at the end of the disease, preventing any movement.
 Doctors may recommend surgery if the condition does not become resolved.

 The diagnosis of spinal stenosis begins with a discussion of your medical history with your doctor.
 Your doctor will inquire about your symptoms, previous illnesses, and treatments.
 Following that, your doctor will do a physical exam to determine the cause of your problems.
 The doctor may request that you conduct certain body motions to assist the doctor in ruling out any other potential reasons for pain.

 Imaging scans are used to diagnose spinal stenosis.
 Your doctor will order a back X-ray.
 An X-ray does not reveal damage or changes in the soft tissues (muscles, discs, and ligaments), but it does reveal bony changes.
 The space within the spinal canal may constrict because of bone spurs.
 One of the most reliable diagnostic methods for Spinal Stenosis is an MRI or a CT scan.
 These tests will reveal any pressure on the nerves in the spinal canal, as well as detect disc and ligament problems

-Here at the Scoliosis and Spine institute, you will have the opportunity to learn:
+Here at the Southwest Scoliosis and Spine institute, you will have the opportunity to learn: